 Evidence of fitness tracker buying behaviour has shown that most people who buy an activity band are already pretty fit.
 But a device that can essentially tell you how fat you are is a different prospect: TomTom has the chance to go out there and bag a new brand of customer.

 Essential reading: TomTom Spark 3 review

-As we said in our first-look at the TomTom Touch back at IFA 2016, it will live and die by accuracy and cultivating a nurturing attitude.
+As we said in our first look at the TomTom Touch back at IFA 2016, it will live and die by its accuracy and how it cultivates a nurturing attitude.
 Can TomTom make a late impression in the fitness tracker game?
 Read on to find out.